Last updated: March 30, 2026

 Wernicke’s encephalopathy

-Wernicke’s encephalopathy is caused by thiamine deficiency which causes gliosis and haemorrhages in structures around the 3rd ventricle and aqueduct.
+Wernicke’s encephalopathy is caused by thiamine deficiency, which causes gliosis and haemorrhages in structures around the 3rd ventricle and aqueduct.
 These structures include: mamillary bodies, hypothalamus, mediodorsal thalamic nuclei, colliculi, and mibdrain tegmentum.
-If not managed aggressively 80% of patients progress to the amnestic stage (Korsakoff’s syndrome).
+If not managed aggressively, 80% of patients progress to the amnestic stage (Korsakoff’s syndrome).

-• Functions of papez circuit
+• Functions of the Papez circuit

 • Important in memory and forgetting